William Charlick: History

 Charlick was born at North Adelaide, the fifth son of Richard Charlick (died 1868), greengrocer, and his wife Janet, née Wilson (c.
 1820–1876), who arrived in Adelaide aboard Calphurnia on Good Friday, 6 April 1849.

 He was educated at Pulteney Street School and found employment in the composing room of The Register.

 His brother Robert (died 1914) was buying potatoes and dairy produce from Mount Gambier producers from 1872 or earlier.
 Albert George Baker (died 1909) was an assistant, later partner.
-He married the brothers' youngest sister, Kate Charlick, in 1886.
+He married Matilda Hooper in 1879, and together they had eight children.

 In 1881 Charlick and his brother Frederick (died 1933) joined Robert as Charlick Bros, fruit, potato, grocery and tea merchants at the East-End Market, while Robert had a separate business in Port Adelaide.

 The two firms became Charlick Brothers in 1887.

-Around 4.30 pm on Monday 21 May 1900 a rowdy group assembled outside their store at 34 Rundle Street, singing "Rule Britannia" as a protest against the shop being open, accusing Charlicks of being pro-Boer.
-Eventually stones were thrown at the windows and when there was nothing left undamaged, the crowd dispersed, with some assistance from the constabulary.

 By 1902 William Charlick and Frederick Charlick were the only surviving members of the original company, which they dissolved, Frederick taking the tea and grocery side and William taking the wholesale fruit and potato trade.

 Charlick took his three sons and accountant into partnership, and the company expanded under the name of William Charlick Limited, Fruit and Produce Exchange.

 This was a time of rapid growth in the market gardens of the Adelaide Hills, the supply of produce outgrowing the facilities available at the East End Markets, and spilling out onto the streets.

 He purchased a nearby block of land between Rundle and Grenfell streets, previously the site of Peacock's tannery, slaughterhouse and several run-down residences, and attempted thereby to create an extension of the existing Markets but was unable to reach an agreement with the East-End Market Company.

 He then applied to the Legislature for a special Act empowering him to establish a market on the site.
 Parliament found the prospect of competition appealing, as did the Adelaide Corporation and the general public, and the Bill was passed in August 1903.

 Amongst other conditions, it restricted the market to exceed four acres, to be completed within five years, and giving the Corporation the option of purchasing the site after a certain date.

 A company with a capital of £40,000 was floated, with persons in the trade having first option to purchase.